Perfect Dark (2010 video game)

 Perfect Dark is a 2010 first-person shooter developed by 4J Studios and published by Microsoft Game Studios for the Xbox 360 through its Xbox Live Arcade download service.
-The game is a remaster of the original Perfect Dark, which was released for the Nintendo 64 in 2000.
+The game is a remaster of the original Perfect Dark, which was developed and published by Rare for the Nintendo 64 in 2000.
 Although the gameplay remains largely unchanged, the remaster features significant technical improvements over the original, including new higher-resolution textures and character models, a higher frame rate, and a multiplayer mode that supports the Xbox Live online service.
 The story of the game follows Joanna Dark, an agent of the Carrington Institute organization, as she attempts to stop a conspiracy by rival corporation dataDyne.

 Perfect Dark was developed over a course of nearly a year and its game engine was completely re-written from scratch to support several Xbox 360 features.
 Therefore, although the game plays exactly the same as the original, the code and renderer is different.
 The game received generally favorable reviews.
 Some critics considered the relatively unchanged game to be outdated, but most agreed that the title was a solid revival of a classic.
 As of the end of 2011, the game had sold nearly 410,000 units.
 In 2015, the game was included in the Rare Replay video game compilation for Xbox One.